DeveloperPaul123/AnalogStickLibrary/README.md

             @Override
             public void onAnalogMovedScaledY(float scaledY) {
-                do something with the scaled y value.
+               //do something with the scaled y value.
             }

             @Override